 There is no inherent privilege against self-incrimination in a section 19 examination.
 You are required to answer a question even if doing so will expose you to a risk of a penalty being imposed on you.

 You are, however, entitled to claim that an answer to a question would expose you to a risk of a penalty before you give that answer.
 If you do this, your answer cannot later be used against you as evidence in a criminal proceeding or a proceeding to impose a penalty.

 In practice, you should say the word “privilege” before giving an answer to a question that may incriminate you in a section 19 examination.
 Doing so will preserve your position against self-incrimination.

 Do I need a lawyer when attending a section 19 examination?

-A lawyer is the only person who is entitled to attend a section 19 Examination with you (unless ASIC gives permission for someone else to attend with you).
-It is a very good idea to have a lawyer present with you during an Examination because, often, ASIC’s method of questioning can cause an examinee to become overwhelmed and to make statements which are unnecessarily against their interests.
+It is a very good idea to have a lawyer present with you during an examination because, often, ASIC’s method of questioning can cause an examinee to become overwhelmed and to make statements against their interests.

 A lawyer can also serve to ensure that ASIC does not exceed its lawful authority in the questions it ask.
-ASIC is limited, by the particulars contained in the section 19 Notice, in the topics that they are entitled to ask questions about.
-Many laypersons will not be familiar with this rule which will allow ASIC to stray in their questioning and invite an examinee to prejudice their interests.
+ASIC is limited, by the particulars contained in the section 19 notice, in the topics it is entitled to ask questions about.

 What happens after a section 19 examination?